IBM/cloud-pak/repo/case/ibm-ucda-case/README.md

     matchLabels:
       volume: ucda-conf-vol
 ```
-* The following storage options have been tested with IBM UrbanCode Deploy
+* The following storage options have been tested with IBM DevOps Deploy

   * IBM Block Storage supports the ReadWriteOnce access mode.
 ReadWriteMany is not supported.

-  * IBM File Storage supports ReadWriteMany which is required for multiple instances of the UrbanCode Deploy agent.
+  * IBM File Storage supports ReadWriteMany which is required for multiple instances of the DevOps Deploy agent.

-* IBM UrbanCode Deploy requires non-root access to persistent storage.
-When using IBM File Storage you need to either use the IBM provided “gid” File storage class with default group ID 65531 or create your own customized storage class to specify a different group ID.
-Please follow the instructions at https://cloud.ibm.com/docs/containers?topic=containers-cs_troubleshoot_storage#cs_storage_nonroot for more details.
+* IBM DevOps Deploy requires non-root access to persistent storage.
+When using IBM File Storage you need to either use one of the IBM provided “gid” file storage classes (ie. ibmc-file-gold-gid) with default group ID 65531 or create your own customized storage class to specify a different group ID.
+See the information at https://cloud.ibm.com/docs/containers?topic=containers-cs_storage_nonroot for more details.
+Once you know the correct group ID, set the persistence.fsGroup property in the values.yaml (or UcdAgent custom resource) to that group ID.

-6. If a route or ingress is used to access the WSS port of the UrbanCode Deploy server from an UrbanCode Deploy agent, then port 443 should be specified along with the configured URL to access the proper service port defined for the UrbanCode Deploy Server.
+6. If a route or ingress is used to access the WSS port of the DevOps Deploy server from an DevOps Deploy agent, then port 443 should be specified along with the configured URL to access the proper service port defined for the DevOps Deploy Server.

 ### PodSecurityPolicy Requirements